 Three Principles for Designing ML-Powered Products

 Machine Learning (ML) has become an indispensable tool at Spotify for delivering personal music and podcast recommendations to over 248 million listeners across 79 markets and in 24 languages.
 We believe designers have a vital role in ML-driven initiatives, by bringing a human-centered perspective to a technology that can too easily overlook the end-user.
-If we don't apply a human centered lens to our design process, we risk optimizing for solutions which don't resonate with users—or worse completely deliver the wrong solution.
+If we don't apply a human-centered lens to our design process, we risk optimizing for solutions that don't resonate with users—or worse, completely deliver the wrong solution.

 In a world where the product uniquely adapts to each user, we’ve found that creating deeply personalized products requires a new type of mindset and approach to design.
 Equipped with research about our users, and a deep understanding of business goals, we traditionally define detailed flows of a user’s journey, invent and refine interactions, and visually brand the experience—hopefully with some delight.
 But when working with Machine Learning at Spotify, we’re now tackling entirely new types of challenges.

 Reflecting on a handful of projects at Spotify, we’ve come up with three principles we believe will help others design ML-powered experiences.

 1. Identify friction and automate it away.

 A focus on removing friction should feel familiar to every designer because we do that work every day.
 We define friction as anywhere in the user experience where a human struggles in pursuit of their goals.
 Machine Learning—and more broadly Artificial Intelligence—is a new tool to help us in our mission to make experiences frictionless.